dfarre/bdd-coder/README.md

     - patch such tester package with new YAML specifications - see [example/new_specs](https://bitbucket.org/coleopter/bdd-coder/src/master/example/new_specs) and [example/new_tests](https://bitbucket.org/coleopter/bdd-coder/src/master/example/new_tests)

-* [tester](https://bitbucket.org/coleopter/bdd-coder/src/master/bdd_coder/tester) package employed to run such blueprint tests, which also has the abiliry to export their docs as YAML specifications
+* [tester](https://bitbucket.org/coleopter/bdd-coder/src/master/bdd_coder/tester) package employed to run such blueprint tests, which also has the ability to export their docs as YAML specifications

 Test with [tox](https://tox.readthedocs.io/en/latest/) - see tox.ini.